 Chervil (Cerfoglio)Comune DBA36/1

-Chervil has a subtle aniseed flavour reminiscent of tarragon, like a subtle blend of parsley and tarragon.
+Chervil has a subtle aniseed flavour reminiscent of tarragon, like a subtle blend of parsley and licorice.
 A hardy biennial plant best grown as an annual.
 Direct sow 1cm deep in late spring-summer and keep out of direct sun.
-If the leaves turn pinkish the plant is too hot and all the flavour is lost.
+If the fern-like leaves turn pinkish the plant is too hot and all the flavour is lost.
 Will self-seed freely.

 Chervil is at its best when matched with delicate foods such as fish,soft fresh cheeses or Asparagus.